frfn/ramping-up-java/src/a_classTraits/carExample/README.md

 - `private` variables are declared ( great for **encapsulation**! )
 - `constructor` initializes the declared varirables
 - `toString()` for printing the object
-- since a **subclass**, you must create the methods in the interface
+- since a **class that extends an interface**, you must create the methods in the interface

 # Honda